Need to fix your exhaust pipe? Looking for a welder that can weld your exhaust and you don"t have to broke your bank?

-Therefore, you need to spend extra money to get a spool gun if you would like to use the feature.
+Therefore, you need to spend extra money to get a spool gun if you would like to weld aluminum.

-4. Amico 160 Amp Digital Display LCD Stick ARC Welder- BEST BUDGET
+4. Amico 160 Amp Stick ARC Welder- Best Budget Friendly

 The Amico 160 Amp ARC Welder is a budget-friendly, energy-saving welder, which is compact-sized yet contains plenty of remarkable features.